Andrej Kramarić: Style of play

 Kramarić has been described as versatile striker who is mobile enough to run behind defences and rather than waiting for crosses or ball to come to him, tends to run towards the ball, engulfing his opposition with an air of unpredictability about his play.
 Although naturally a lone striker, his versatility makes him able to play well as a winger or second striker.
 His former national team coach Niko Kovač compared him with legendary Croatian striker Davor Šuker.
 In May 2021, his former Hoffenheim coach Julian Nagelsmann named him the best player he had ever worked with.

 Personal life

-His parents are from Bednja, a village in the region of Zagorje, where he spent part of his childhood.
-At the 2018 World Cup, he held a flag displaying "Bednja" during post-match celebrations.
+He has been reported gifting sports equipment to the elementary school in Bednja, and held a flag displaying its name at the 2018 World Cup, during post-match celebrations.
 On 31 March 2021, Kramarić married Mia Ćurković in a private ceremony at the Old City Hall in Zagreb Upper Town.
 In late August 2021, they became the parents of a son they named Viktor.